manoelgeraldo/manoelgeraldo/README.md

 ### Olá, sou Manoel.
 No momento estou...

 - 🔭 Trabalhando em um projeto voltado para armazenar dados de CVILs do Estado de Pernambuco!
-- 🌱 Apaixonado por CSharp
+- 🌱 Apaixonado por C#

 <!--
 **manoelgeraldo/manoelgeraldo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.